Lauren Howard MBACP (Accredited) BSc(Hons)

 - BSc (Honours) Psychology

-In addition to the above experience I am committed to continuous professional development which helps to enhance my ability to offer counselling professionally and ethically.
+I am committed to continuous professional development which helps to enhance my ability to offer counselling professionally and ethically.

 Accredited register membership